Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Bowling Green Stats and Trends

-- In Bowling Green's 11 games this season, it has seven wins against the spread.

-- The Falcons have been underdogs by 5.5 points or more eight times this year and are 6-2 ATS in those games.
+- So far this season, the Falcons have been installed as underdogs by a 6-point margin or more eight times and are 6-2 ATS in those games.

-- Bowling Green has gone over the point total in 45.5% of its opportunities this season (five times in 11 games with a set point total).
+- Bowling Green has hit the over in 45.5% of its opportunities this season (five times over 11 games with a set point total).

 - The Falcons have turned the ball over nine more times (17 total) than the Bobcats have forced a turnover (8) this season.